-The device variants highlighted in Section 4.0 "Device Options" are generated at the factory with One-Time-Programmable memory, which configures default settings at power-up.
+The device variants highlighted in Section 4.0 "Device Options" are generated at the factory with One-Time-Programmable memory which configures default settings at power-up.

-To accommodate future possible MPUs or application architectures the following configurations can be taken into account to define other device options.
+To accommodate future possible MPUs or application architectures, the following configurations as shown in Table 4-5 can be taken into account to define other device options.

-Note: Please contact your nearest Microchip Sales Office for further assistance on the development of customized device variants.
+Note: Contact your nearest Microchip Sales Office for further assistance on the development of customized device variants.